-Anyway, what is a tracker mortgage?
-If you have a tracker mortgage, your interest rate is tracked from the Bank of England’s base rate and then another percentage is usually added on top from your lender.
-Your lender cannot choose this rate that goes on top, it’s an external rate that they must follow.
-For example, the Bank of England’s base rate could be 1% and your lender has to put on another set amount of say 1%.
-So, depending on the Bank of England’s percentage, your interest rate will always be another percentage above that.
+For example, the Bank of England base rate could be around 1% and your lender has to put on another set amount of say 1%.
+This means that depending on the Bank of England percentage, your interest rate will always be a percentage above that.

-Even if you are looking to Remortgage or Move Home, we think that you will value of Mortgage Advice service in Hull.
-As an experienced Mortgage Broker in Hull, we will work with you from start to finish and provide a helping hand throughout the whole mortgage process.
+Even if you are looking to Remortgage or Move Home, you will also benefit from Mortgage Advice in Hull.
+As an experienced Mortgage Broker in Hull, we will work alongside you from the beginning of your process, through until completion and even beyond.